atolye15/scss-starter/docs/core/colors.md

 ### `$g-color-palettes`

-Collection of the color palette.
+Collection of the color palettes.
 You can use these values with [color-palette](functions#color-palette) function as well.

 ```scss
 $g-color-palettes: (